-The blue screen with a sad face error, also known as the Blue Screen of Death (BSOD), is a common and daunting issue that can occur on Windows laptops or desktop PCs.
-When a Blue screen of death (BSOD) occurs, it will usually show an unhappy sad smiley face with some error messages accompanied by a STOP code.
+The blue screen with a sad face, or Blue Screen of Death (BSOD), is a common issue that happens on Windows laptops or desktops.
+When this happens, you’ll see a sad smiley face and some error messages with a STOP code.

-This article will discuss the possible causes, troubleshooting methods, and solutions to resolve the blue screen with sad face error on Windows 10 and Windows 11.
+This guide talks about the possible reasons, troubleshooting steps, and ways to fix the blue screen with a sad face error on Windows 10 and Windows 11.

 Common causes of Windows 10/11 blue screen with sad face issue